Levrault/llangis.xyz/src/pages/post/Developer-diary-devlop-3-meeting-diving-and-refactoring/index.md

 ```

-With all this conditions meet, the character will transit to the `ledge hang` state.
+With all these conditions meet, the character will transit to the `ledge hang` state.

 ```c
 extends InAir